Melanie Teresa Bohrer grew up in Munich, Germany.

 Chicago, IL that specializes in handmade artists books.

-My work exists in the in-between spaces: the interstice that divides generations, the breath that separates my body from yours.
+My interest lies in creating artist books in the expanded field—exploring time, texture, place and pace.
+I like to make work exists in the in-betweens: the interstice that divides generations, the breath that separates my body from yours.

-I am fascinated by ideas of national, inherited trauma, as well as how history and organized social structures shape and impact our contemporary lives.
-Physical objects, such as markers, monuments or memorials, as well as ritualistic practices and religious garments that veil the human form, inform my research greatly.
-I wonder about their impact and presence, and if they function to remind us of our past and promote collective healing, or instead propagate false ideals.
+I examine ideas of national, inherited trauma, as well as how history and organized social structures shape and impact our contemporary lives.
+Physical objects, such as monuments or memorials, paired with ritualistic practices and religious garments that veil the human form, greatly inform my research.
+I wonder about their impact and presence.
+Do they function to remind us of our past?
+How could they promote collective healing?
+Or instead propagate false ideals?

 As a multilingual, I explore ideas of translation, and turn to bookmaking in the expanded field, as well as fibers, to express the emotional implications of living between continents and customs.
 Both books as well as cloth haptically relate to the hands and body, and function as vessels of inherited information.
 They are the connective tissue between us all.

 I spend a lot of time thinking about:

 HOW DO WE CONNECT ACROSS IDENTITIES, LANGUAGES AND OTHER IMPOSED BOUNDARIES?